Inspired by St. Francis de Sales

 A Sorrowful Mystery

-But then, we experience
+But then, after we experience

 the beauty of the Last Supper,

-but also Jesus’ sorrowful Passion,
+Jesus’ sorrowful Passion,

 and we recognize that it is we,